kubernetes/website/content/en/docs/concepts/_index.md

 For example, when you use the Kubernetes API to create a Deployment, you provide a new desired state for the system.
 The Kubernetes Control Plane records that object creation, and carries out your instructions by starting the required applications and scheduling them to cluster nodes--thus making the cluster's actual state match the desired state.

-### Kubernetes Master
+### Kubernetes Primary

-The Kubernetes master is responsible for maintaining the desired state for your cluster.
-When you interact with Kubernetes, such as by using the `kubectl` command-line interface, you're communicating with your cluster's Kubernetes master.
+The Kubernetes primary is responsible for maintaining the desired state for your cluster.
+When you interact with Kubernetes, such as by using the `kubectl` command-line interface, you're communicating with your cluster's Kubernetes primary.

-> The "master" refers to a collection of processes managing the cluster state.
-Typically all these processes run on a single node in the cluster, and this node is also referred to as the master.
-The master can also be replicated for availability and redundancy.
+> The "primary" refers to a collection of processes managing the cluster state.
+Typically all these processes run on a single node in the cluster, and this node is also referred to as the primary.
+The primary can also be replicated for availability and redundancy.

 ### Kubernetes Nodes

 The nodes in a cluster are the machines (VMs, physical servers, etc) that run your applications and cloud workflows.
-The Kubernetes master controls each node; you'll rarely interact with nodes directly.
+The Kubernetes primary controls each node; you'll rarely interact with nodes directly.